vseryakov/backendjs/README.md

     * Join sorted list of parameters with "&"
         - Make sure all + are encoded as %2B
     * Form canonical string to be signed as the following:
+        - Line1: The signature version
+        - Line2: The application tag or other opaque data
+        - Line3: The login name
-        - Line1: The HTTP method(GET), followed by a newline.
+        - Line4: The HTTP method(GET), followed by a newline.
-        - Line2: the host, lowercase, followed by a newline.
+        - Line5: the host, lowercase, followed by a newline.
-        - Line3: The request URI (/), followed by a newline.
+        - Line6: The request URI (/), followed by a newline.
-        - Line4: The sorted and joined query parameters as one string, followed by a newline.
+        - Line7: The sorted and joined query parameters as one string, followed by a newline.
-        - Line5: The expiration value in milliseconds, required, followed by a newline
+        - Line8: The expiration value in milliseconds, required, followed by a newline
-        - Line6: The Content-Type HTTP header, lowercase, followed by a newline
+        - Line9: The Content-Type HTTP header, lowercase, followed by a newline
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form the signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
             - Field1: Signature version:
-                - version 1, normal signature
+                - version 1, obsolete, do not use first 3 lines in the canonical string
-                - version 2, only used in session cookies, not headers
+                - version 2,3 to be used in session cookies only
-                - version 3, same as 1 but uses SHA256
+                - version 4
-            - Field2: Application version or other app specific data
+            - Field2: Application tag or other app specific data
             - Field3: account login or whatever it might be in the login column
-            - Field4: HMAC-SHA digest from the canonical string, version 1 o 3 defines SHA1 or SHA256
+            - Field4: HMAC-SHA digest from the canonical string, version 1 uses SHA1, other SHA256
             - Field5: expiration value in milliseconds, same as in the canonical string
             - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
             - Field7: empty, reserved for future use